 The Informals is the student body of the Chartered Institute of Patent Attorneys (CIPA).
-All patent trainees automatically become members of the Informals on joining CIPA, and are encouraged to take advantage of the various activities and events organised by the Informals Committee, whether they are in-house or in private practice.
+All trainee Patent Attorneys automatically become members of the Informals on joining CIPA, and are encouraged to take advantage of the various activities and events organised by the Informals Committee, whether they are in-house or in private practice.

-The Informals Committee is made up of a number of patent trainee volunteers from across the UK, who give up a little of their free time to help ensure the smooth running of the Informals for current and future trainees.
+The Informals Committee is made up of a number of trainee volunteers from across the UK, who give up their free time to help ensure the smooth running of the Informals for current and future trainees.

 The Informals provides a support network for trainee patent attorneys at all levels, from their first days in the patent profession up to the day they fully qualify.
 The Informals Committee provides this support by: organising lectures and tutorials to supplement the educational training provided by employers; organising social events; acting as the collective voice of trainees within the profession; and giving assistance and advice to new and prospective members.